harsh076/leetcode-tools/README.md

 ## Features

 - **Fetch Problems**: Download problem data from LeetCode
-- **Quality Selection**: Select problems based on quality metrics like acceptance rate, frequency, and like ratio
+- **Quality Selection**: Select problems based on SQL-defined quality metrics like acceptance rate, frequency, and like ratio
-- **Rating-Based**: Target problems matching your current rating level
+- **Custom SQL**: Use customizable SQL queries to select problems matching your criteria
 - **Add to Lists**: Add selected problems to your LeetCode lists
 - **Database Storage**: Store problem data locally for fast access